We’ve already talked a lot about projects and project managers in this blog. Now is the time to discuss product managers.

 The product management strategy needs to be aligned with the company’s goals.
 It can be reflected through the product design, feature set, approach to development and team management, and everything else.

-The tricky part about a product management job is that you don’t usually work with straightforward frames like Waterfall.
+The tricky part about a product management job is that you don’t usually work with straightforward frames like Waterfall or PRINCE2.
 Their work process resembles 10 ping-pong matches played simultaneously at the same table.
 There are tons of back and forth, causing major confusion and delays if you’re not hands-on with everything.

 What does a product manager NOT do?